J4ck3LSyN-Gen2/Alien/readme.md

 ### Application

 __NOTE__: The front end of `alien` if constantly under development and is under `constant` change, please be patient while I complete all the functionality.
 Some `modules` will be directly callable, however most functionality will be centralized around `py -m ALNv2020` itself.

+__NOTE__: When using the `intr` functionality, the `-lP,--logPipe` flag when enabled will impact performance on script execution heavily.
+This is due to the amount of logging performed during operations, for most instances (unless you are debugging and want deeper information), `-lP` is not needed.

 ```markdown
 *-- Alien Framework --*